alifiroozi80/CKA/CKA/README.md

           image: busybox
           command: ['sh', '-c', "while true; do echo sync app logs; sleep 20; done"]
   ```
-* Checks this things out:
+* Checks these things out:
-    * Posd and their creation
+    * Pods and their creation
-    * the pod logs (when you have multiple containers you always need to specify the container!)
+    * the pod logs (when you have multiple containers, you always need to specify the container!)

 </div> <!-- Add Sidecar Container -->